 We also spoke to Chhatra about the famous Thorung La Pass.
 This pass is for many people an obstacle needs to be overcome.
 Chhatra, who has years of experience in the Nepali Himalaya, the Thorung La Pass is much more than just a challenge for trekkers.
 “You mustn’t forget that the Throung La Pass is a famous trading route.
 The trails is quite wide, not too technical and it is used for the movement of goods and supplies.”
 It is not hard to cross the pass and only in winter there are moments when the pass is closed.
 For trekkers this can mean that their Annapurna Circuit Trek gets delayed.
 “Sometimes you have to wait a day or two before you can continue your way.
 This is part of the excitement that comes with the Annapurna Circuit.
 It is just important that people have some days to spare after the trek, just in case”, explains Chhatra calmly.

-How To Train for the Annapurna Circuit
+How To Train for the Annapurna Circuit in Nepal

 Hike and Hike Even More